SenanS/Interactive-Drumkit/README.md

 Then made wire connectors to the capacitive touch sensors.
 ![copper wires](https://github.com/SenanS/Interactive-Drumkit/blob/main/Media/Making-Wires.jpg)
 ## Arduino Code:
-The Arduino code simply reads the digital Capactitive touch sensors and transfers the data, via serial protocol, to the processing sketch.
+The Arduino code simply reads the digital capactitive touch sensors and transfers the data, via serial protocol, to the processing sketch.
 ![Arduino Prototype](https://github.com/SenanS/Interactive-Drumkit/blob/main/Media/Circuit%20Setup.jpg)
 ## Processing Sketch:
 The processing sketch loads the <code>/Media/drumkit-empty.png</code> image into the background. <br/>
-When it is sent a serial message that a drum has been hit it illumincates that drum in the output and plays a sample sound.<br/>
+When it is sent a serial message that a drum has been hit it illuminates that drum in the output and plays a sample sound.<br/>
 ## Demo
 <em>Click for sound (Youtube)</em><br/>
 [![Drum Kit working video](https://github.com/SenanS/Interactive-Drumkit/blob/main/Media/DrumKit.gif)](https://www.youtube.com/watch?v=8VHfrf0_ESo)